AI-now-AG/aibox-sharepoint-connector/README.md

 ## Multi-tenancy and Permissions

-- Tenants are user relations to them are managed in Auth0 while we keep the tenant config in our MongoDB.
+- Tenants are managed in Auth0 while we keep the tenant config in our MongoDB.
 - User roles are managed in Auth0.
 They are at the time of writing:
   - **User**: Reading rights
   - **Admin**: Can edit and add prompts and related objects